 Each class/cohort will be assigned to a bathroom.
 Frequent sanitation breaks will be given at specific times during the day.
 While we will remind every child to wash their hands in the bathroom, students will be required to sanitize every time they enter and exit a classroom.
 Signs are posted in the bathrooms to remind students to wash their hands.

 What is the requirement for face coverings?

 All students and adults will wear face coverings on campus with the exception of when seated and eating or drinking.
-Students in grades 3-8 must wear masks or neck gaiters Students in grades K-2 may wear masks, neck gaiters, or face shields per CDPH guidelines.
-Students will be permitted to remove their mask, gaiter, or face shield while seated and eating or drinking.
+Students in grades 3-8 must wear masks or neck gaiters Students in grades K-2 may wear masks or face shields per CDPH guidelines.
+Students will be permitted to remove their mask, or face shield while seated and eating or drinking.
 Everyone must wear face coverings while moving throughout the school building.

 Will there be hot lunch service?

 No. All students will bring lunch to school in a disposable container on a daily basis and will not have access to microwaves.
 Lunch schedules will be created to allow students to eat outdoors and keep appropriately separated.
 Students will remove their face coverings while seated to eat lunch and snack.
 Students will wash their hands before and after eating lunch.
 No lunch delivery is allowed.

 Students will be issued two Harbor Day branded face masks.
 We will provide requirements for student-provided face coverings soon.
 The school will also have many disposable masks in both children’s and adult sizes in case a student needs a new mask during the school day.

 Yes.
 Each student will be issued a school iPad in grades K-8.